Quantitative quenched Voronoi percolation and applications: Other estimates on arm events

 \section{Other estimates on arm events}

 The last goal of this paper is to obtain the quantitative estimates~\eqref{e.main} from Theorem~\ref{t.quenched_arm} and~\eqref{e.maincross} from Theorem~\ref{t.quenched_cross}.
 In order to prove these results, we need two other estimates on arm events that we prove in this section.
-In order to prove these two estimates, we do not use any result of the present chapter, but rather the results from~\cite{scaling_voro} that we have recalled in Section~\ref{s.estimates}.
 We have (see Section~\ref{s.estimates} for the notation $\alpha^{an,(++)^c}_3(r,R)$): \begin{lem} Let $1 \leq r \leq R$.
-Then:
+Then,